evidhai/docs-evidhai-com/pages/AWS Certified AI Practitioner (AIF-C01).md

 		  maintain model accuracy.
 		- The platform supports managing numerous training jobs by organizing, tracking, and comparing experiments, enhancing workflow efficiency.
+	- Sagemaker pipeline
+	  collapsed:: true
+		- Amazon SageMaker Model Building Pipelines is a workflow orchestration service designed to automate the machine learning process, from data pre-processing to model monitoring.
+		- It integrates CICD practices into machine learning workflows, optimizing training and deployment capabilities while reducing the need for extensive workflow tools.
+		- SageMaker Pipelines offers prebuilt templates, making it accessible even to those with limited CICD knowledge, and allows pipeline creation using the SageMaker Python SDK or JSON Schema.
+		- The service uses a Directed Acyclic Graph (DAG) to manage the execution order of pipeline steps, ensuring a one-way flow of data without loops.
+		- Pipelines consist of various steps like processing, training, and evaluation, with dependencies defined by data outputs and custom attributes.
+		- Step failures can occur due to resource constraints or service errors, but retry policies can enhance pipeline resilience by automatically retrying failed steps.
+		- Amazon EventBridge can trigger pipeline executions based on specific events, automating and improving workflow efficiency.
+		- SageMaker Studio allows users to monitor pipeline executions, view DAGs, and access detailed information about each step, including status and runtime metrics.
+		- The final outputs of a pipeline can include files and models, with artifacts tracked at each stage to understand how outcomes were achieved.
 	-